 Imagine hiring a candidate with a history of crime or stealing from their employer?
 That said, a candidate with the right skills may not be the right fit for your company and vice versa.

 Sometimes, it may take years for a new employee to fit into your company’s culture and overcome their communication challenges.
 This is why you must be very careful when you’re hiring, and assess all candidates carefully.
+If you aren’t experienced with the recruitment processes, try to use some help from professional companies like Horizons, who can help you with hiring and even onboarding aspects of the new employees.

 5. Knowing the right questions to ask